-My own lifestyle is on the go.
-My husband is an officer in the Marine Corps (insert gasps of surprise.
+My own lifestyle is all about change, adapting, and never knowing what comes next.
+My husband is an officer in the U.S. Marine Corps (insert gasps of surprise.
 Life is full of surprises people!) and we move every two to three years.
-My time teaching at a studio or working in an Acupuncture clinic is short lived because we are traveling so much and living a life that is incredible!
-Rather than give it up, I want to take it with me…take all of YOU with me.
+My time teaching at a studio or working in an Acupuncture clinic is short-lived because we are traveling so much and living a life that is full of the unexpected…and incredible!
+Rather than give up all my dreams of working with amazing people around the globe (like YOU), I want to take all of you with me.
 That’s why I’ve created this blog and my YouTube channel Yoga with Haunani.
 Check it out now and subscribe!

 It’s hard to share so much in one class, workshop, or session.
 I’ve learned, studied, buried myself into modern textbooks and ancient textbooks on health and wellbeing from all over the planet.
 I’ve sat in sweat lodges, chanted with monks, meditated all over the world with different teachers and spiritual traditions.
 I’ve received blessings from First Nation elders and Chiefs, Kenyan elders, Buddhist monks, Muslim leaders, Hawaiian Kahuna, medicine men and women from all over the globe.
 I’ve tried and lived by almost every diet out there, fasted, cleansed and detoxed.
 I chose to study and dive deep into Traditional Chinese Medicine and Ayurveda after spending my life preparing for medical school, and gave up the American Dream at age 24 to find my own dream, the one I’m now living.
 And through it all, I have continued a steady yoga practice.
 Yoga became my way of life.
 I didn’t end up in a yoga ashram in the Himalayas as I thought I might.
 Instead, I married a US Marine Corps Officer, had two children, and now get to share everything I’ve embodied with you.